 It is advisable to begin your online application well before the application deadline.
 You may revise your application at any time until the deadline.
-For additional information, visit Fellowship FAQs.
+For more information, see Fellowship FAQs.

 Application Submission Process

-- Complete the online application / upload attachments
+2. Complete online application, upload attachments and submit

 Applications for fellowships will be accepted Aug.
 31, 2018 and midnight PST on Nov.
 15, 2018.